 School begins at 8:00 a.m.
-If students arrives before 8:10 a.m., they should check in with the office and head straight to class.
-They will not be marked tardy.
-If students arrive after 8:10, a parent or guardian should come into the office and sign them in, and they will be marked as tardy.
+Any student who arrives after 8:05 may be marked tardy.
+If students arrive after 8:20, a parent or guardian should come into the office and sign them in, and they will be marked as tardy.